lutzfischer/xiFDR/README.md

 #### Tips & tricks
 - For searches with cleavable crosslinkers such as DSSO, set prefilters (see below) on the number of peptide doublets and boost on that parameter
 - For searches with unspecific crosslinkers like SDA, include prefilters (or boost) on minimum number of fragments.
 Include also a prefilter on "fragment unique crosslinked matched conservative" and exclude consecutives.
 This ensures that only spectral matches with at least one fragment proving a crosslinked peptide pair are considered.
+- Sometimes, filtering for identifications supported by fragments with no neutral losses greatly cleans up the dataset (prefilter on "peptide1 uniqued matched non lossy"/"peptide2 uniqued matched non lossy")

 #### Watch out for:
 - The program warns if there aren't sufficient targets to estimate FDR accurately.
 If this warning refers to the level of analysis you are interested in, there is likely almost nothing in the data.
 Unless prefilters were set way too stringent.